BilalMern/react/5 Lets get hooked/README.md

-Whenever the State Variable updates React reRender the component.Hooks sinks our UI Layer with Data Layer.
+Whenever the State Variable updates React reRender the component.
+React does it very fast, in a very optimized way in less code.
+This is the beauty of React.
+Because of this React is the most popular library for building UI applications.
+Here what React is doing is making DOM Operations super fast and efficient.
+So if we click TOP RATED RESTAURANT button browser has to Rerender that component.
+That logic of updating this UI is known as Rerendering and this is where React is best.
+A lot of developers thinks that our web application is fast because we are using React, React is minifyinf our code, React is Bundling our code..
+No friends React does not do anything React is only good at DOM operations This is the core logic of React.
+Hooks sinks our UI Layer with Data Layer.
 When data changes our UI updates automatically.